At a glance: the top 10 things to do in Namibia

 Ah, Cape Cross.
 A place where you can get up close and personal with thousands of seals and be hit with the scent of death.
 Fun times, right?
 Well, believe it or not, visiting the seal colony at Cape Cross was actually one of my favorite and most fascinating activities to do in Namibia.

 Now, I know what you might be thinking.
 "Seals?
 Seals aren’t that interesting…?"
-But let me tell you, there's something magical about watching these blubbery sea creatures in their natural habitat, right on the beach, surrounded by the beautiful Skeleton Coast.
+But let me tell you, there's something magical about watching these blubbery sea creatures in their natural habitat, surrounded by the beautiful Skeleton Coast.

 But oh boy, the smell.
-It's like a punch in the face that lingers in your nostrils (and clothes, and hair) for days.
+It's like a punch in the face that lingered in my nostrils (and clothes, and hair) for days.
 So if you're into unique olfactory experiences, this is definitely the place for you!

 A flock of seals in Cape Cross

-And if you're worried about getting too close to the action, there's a handy wooden walkway that lets you observe the seals from a safe distance—though in places where the railing is in need of repair, you might find yourself stepping over the seals that made it onto the walkway.
-Hey, it’s that much more adventurous!
+And if you're worried about getting too close to the action, there's a handy wooden walkway that lets you observe the seals from a safe distance—though in places where the railing is in need of repair, I found myself stepping over some seals that made it onto the walkway.
+Hey, it’s that much more up close and personal!

-We visited Cape Cross from our base in Swakopmund.
+I visited Cape Cross from my base in the lovely coastal town of Swakopmund.

 The skeleton trees in Deadvlei

 Where?
-In the Sossusvlei area of Namib Naukluft National Park, accessible from the Sesriem entrance gate.
-In the heart of the oldest desert in the world you'll find several dried-out salt and clay pans (or “vleis”), each with its own (but honestly really similar) charm.
+The adventure starts in the Sossusvlei area of Namib Naukluft National Park, accessible from the Sesriem entrance gate.
+In the heart of the oldest desert in the world I found several dried-out salt and clay pans (or “vleis”), each with its own (but honestly really similar) charm.

 Follow the signs to the individual destinations in Sossusvlei

-These "skeleton trees" used to be camel thorn trees, and they've been dead for over 600 years.
+These petrified trees used to be camel thorn trees, and they've been dead for over 600 years.
 They have been scorched so badly by the sun that they aren’t even decaying as you’d usually expect from a dead plant.
 For centuries, they’ve been still stand tall and proud, posing endlessly for your photos.
 Talk about dedication to their craft!

 This is me, posing for my photo

 And speaking of being prepared, self-driving is definitely the way to go.
 If you're feeling brave enough to tackle the sands all the way to Deadvlei, you'll definitely need a 4x4.
-Trust us, sinking in the sand is not a fun experience (thank you Mr. Ranger sir, once again, for preventing our certain death).
+There’s a reason sinking into the sand did not make the top 10 list of things to do in Namibia.
+It might be free, but it’s the opposite of fun (thank you, Mr. Ranger sir, once again, for preventing our certain death).

 You can even see cheetahs right from the veranda of the Babson House!

 But overlooking the Waterberg Plateau are several game farms with private lodges that have come together to form the Cheetah Conservation Fund.
 The result?
-You can spot cheetah’s from the comfort of your own terrace, and sometimes even from your own bed!
+You can spot cheetahs from the comfort of your own terrace, and sometimes even from your own bed!
+(They won’t snuggle up with you, though, sorry to say.)

-If you stay at any of the lodges that fall under the Cheetah Conservation Fund, you’ll get extra good karma points as well, since they are doing excellent work for the protection of the spotty animals.
+If you don’t manage to get a room at the Babson, I recommend staying at any of the other lodges that fall under the Cheetah Conservation Fund for extra good karma points, since they are doing excellent work for the protection of the spotty animals.
+It’s one of the most wildlife-friendly things to do in Namibia.

 Alternatively, at Okonjima Plains Camp, you’ll be able to sit in bed and stare out your window to see a variety of game just hanging out on the property (no cheetahs though).
 They even do leopard tracking trips that sound amazing.